 Outcomes

-I share this story during my in-person communication workshops, as a way of explaining how effective communication is nothing more than a series of behaviours that anyone can learn.
+I share this story during my in-person communication workshops, to demonstrate how effective communication is nothing more than a series of behaviours that anyone can learn.

 A few years prior to this moment I couldn’t present to a room, or deal with conflict, or express myself with confidence.
 I’d done a communication degree but couldn’t implement what I knew.

-The words we use, our body language and the way we gravitate to other people’s preferences for communication all matter.
-The combination of all of those, plus a couple of environment hacks, can really change the outcome of a meeting or negotiation.
+The words we use, our body language and the way we gravitate to other people’s preferences for communication (DISC), all matter.
+The combination of all of these things, plus a couple of environment hacks, can really change the outcome of a meeting or negotiation.

-With plenty of practice it will become natural to find the most appropriate seat, move your style (but not lose yourself) and to choose your words carefully.
-And don’t forget, listening is the greatest compliment you could give someone.
+With plenty of practice it will become natural to find the most appropriate seat, adapt your style (but not lose yourself) and choose your words carefully.

 If you'd like to develop your super power in the world of work, then please consider sitting the online Super Power Workshop.